 In November 2007, the Board of Directors authorized a repurchase program (the "November 2007 repurchase program") for the Company to repurchase shares of its common stock up to a maximum cost to the Company of \$100.0 million, which will remain in effect until completed or otherwise terminated by the Board of Directors.

-During the three months ended December 31, 2010, the Company repurchased a nominal number of shares of its common stock at a weighted average cost per share of \$7.68 under the November 2007 repurchase program.
-The Company acquired these shares to satisfy the Company's tax withholding obligations in connection with the vesting and settlement of employee restricted stock unit awards.
-As of December 31, 2010, the Company remained authorized to repurchase up to an additional \$75.2 million of its common stock under this program.
+During the three months ended December 31, 2011, the Company did not repurchase any shares of its common stock.
+As of December 31, 2011, the Company remained authorized to repurchase up to \$73.6 million of its common stock under this program.